|◄ JULY ►|

 ▲Friday, July 28

-Jul 28: The line at the northwest corner of the front front yields slightly to North Korean onslaughts near Andong in an apparent Communist drive toward Taegu (Daegu), a vital crossroads in South Korea’s rail network.
-On the south coast, the North Koreans advance eastward toward Chinju (Jinju), which is within fifty miles of the vital port of Pusan (Busan).
+Jul 28: Korean War: Enemy advances on all fronts.
+The line at the northwest corner of the front front yields slightly to North Korean onslaughts near Andong in an apparent Communist drive toward Taegu (Daegu), a vital crossroads in South Korea’s rail network.
+On the south coast, the North Koreans advance eastward toward Chinju (Jinju), which is within fifty miles (80 km) of the vital port of Pusan (Busan).
 The KPA also approach Kochang (Geochang) on the western front, and threaten to surround American forces a few miles east of Yongdong (Yeongdong).
 But at Yongdok (Yeungdeok), South Korean forces succeed in blocking a North Korean drive down the coast to Pohang.

-Jul 28: Surviving Korean refugees at Nogun-ri (Nugeun-ri) are still huddled under a railroad bridge while American troops, occupying positions set up to try to stop advancing North Korean forces, take potshots at the bridge whenever they see movement.
+Jul 28: Korean War: Nogun-ri massacre continues.
+Surviving Korean refugees at Nogun-ri (Nugeun-ri) are still huddled under a railroad bridge while American troops, occupying positions set up to try to stop advancing North Korean forces, take potshots at the bridge whenever they see movement.
 Thirsty survivors resort to drinking blood-filled water from a small stream that runs under the bridge.
-The front is now just two miles from Nogun-ri, and the Americans are coming under sporadic mortar and artillery fire.
+The front is now just two miles 3¼ km) from Nogun-ri, and the Americans are coming under sporadic mortar and artillery fire.
 That night, the 7th Cavalry reports to division headquarters: “No important contact has been reported by our 2nd Battalion.”
 No mention is ever made of the refugee killings in official reports.

 ▲Saturday, July 29

-Jul 29: North Korean forces continue to chip away at American positions along the western front.
+Jul 29: Korean War: Allies pull back to the Naktong River.
+North Korean forces continue to chip away at American positions along the western front.
 The biggest gains for the Korean Peoples Army (KPA) are at Kochang (Geochang).
 After Kochang falls, the American forces pull back fifteen miles to the banks of the Nakdong River, a formidable barrier that will form the western portion of the Pusan Perimeter, which UN Forces will fight to maintain for the next six weeks.
 Along the south coast, American forces continue to hold Chinju (Jinju).
 But already, guerrilla units are harassing transportation and communications along highway and railroad lines about ten miles north of Pusan (Busan).

-Jul 29: Early in the morning, American forces withdraw from the village of Hwanggan, (Hwanggan-myeon) located less than two miles northeast of Nogun-ri (Nugeun-ri).
+Jul 29: Korean War: Nogun-ri massacre ends.
+Early in the morning, American forces withdraw from the village of Hwanggan, (Hwanggan-myeon) located less than two miles northeast of Nogun-ri (Nugeun-ri).
 This maneuver also brings about the withdrawal of the battalion positioned at the Nogun-ri railroad bridge.
 That afternoon, North Korean soldiers arrive at the bridge and help those few who are still alive.
 Over the past four days, an estimated 250-300 civilians, mostly women and children, have been killed in the strafing and shootings at Nogun-ri.

 ▲Sunday, July 30

-Jul 30: Belgium teeters on the brink of civil war when police open fire in on a group of about 500 Socialists attending a meeting in Grâce-Berleur, a suburb of Liège, where all meetings of more than five people are banned.
+Jul 30: Belgian “Royal Question” crisis: Civil war feared as police open fire on protesters.
+Belgium teeters on the brink of civil war when police open fire in on a group of about 500 Socialists attending a meeting in Grâce-Berleur, a suburb of Liège, where all meetings of more than five people are banned.
 Three are killed, two are wounded, and six more are injured in the subsequent fighting.
 One of those wounded is the mayor of Grâce-Berleur.
 The other wounded man is denied medical care for at least an hour and will die a week later.
 News of the shooting quickly flashes across Wallonia.
 Leaders in Mons, Charleroi, Liège and other cities angrily declare that they will ignore emergency measures and march on Brussels on Tuesday, come what may.
 A Socialist Deputy for Charleroi reminds the government that the Belgian Constitution guarantees the right to peaceful, unarmed protest.
 “If this right is denied to us then Belgium is no longer a free country and we shall be forced to resort to the sacred right of insurrection.”
-In Liège, where rumors about forming a break-away government are already circulating, angry protesters rip down the national tricolor and hoist the yellow flag and red rooster of Wallonia.
+In Liège, where rumors about forming a break-away government are already circulating, angry protesters rip down the national tricolor and hoist the yellow flag bearing the red rooster of Wallonia.
 Police there surround the city and insist that not a single marcher will get to Brussels.
 The Interior Ministry says it will set up armed roadblocks at Waterloo and other southern approaches on Monday.
 The governor of Brabant, the lone bi-national province surrounding Brussels, says he will confiscate all buses and cars trying to carry protesters into the city.
-A violent showdown now appears inevitable.
+A deadly showdown now appears inevitable.
 Late Sunday night, Socialist Party leader Max Buset warns Prime Minister Jean Duvieusart, “If something is not done, it will be civil war tomorrow.”
 Duvieusart immediately speeds to Laeken Castle to confer with the King.

 ▲Monday, July 31